Maurice Fernez: The Fernez Company

 In 1912 Fernez set up a company to mass-produce his equipment, which was very successful because it was a fraction of the price of a traditional diving suit, and was also simple, compact, lightweight, easily portable and quick to put into operation - a few minutes compared to the half an hour a traditional helmet diver would take to get ready.
 The set of equipment was contained in a wooden box and weighed 12 kg, and cost 200 francs.
 It sold to many countries, and Fernez became so well known that he once received a letter addressed simply to "Monsieur Fernez - France".

 In 1912 the equipment won Fernez a Premier Grand Prix of small inventors and manufacturers at the Concours Lépine.
 In 1913 he received the gold medal at the Universal Exhibition in Ghent (Belgium) and the silver medal of the Society for the Encouragement of Domestic Industry.
 Fernez expanded his range of equipment to include respirators for use in mines, and during the first World War (WW1) produced gas masks for men, horses and dogs.

 Other equipment produced by Fernez's company included: the Fernez model 3 breathing apparatus, for use in underground pipes and galleries (such as mines or sewers) where the tube is extended to 80 metres, charcoal filters against foul gases such as ammonia and sulfur, an oxygen rebreathing apparatus with soda to absorb CO_{2}, a medical oxygen inhaler, and an air circulation helmet for the fire brigade.

 In 1930 the Fernez company registered a new patent for filter cartridges for gas and dust.
 In 1931 the company won a silver medal from the National Office for Scientific Research for creations and innovations.
 Production of diving equipment was slowly abandoned in favour of respiratory filtering equipment for hazardous and toxic environments.

 At the age of 67 years Maurice Fernez died of a heart attack on 31 January 1952 in Alfortville.
-The family business was carried on by his son André and then after André died on 1 January 1966 until 1997 by Mrs. Alice Fernez, daughter of the inventor.
+The family business was carried on by his son André, and then after André died on 1 January, 1966, it was carried on by Mrs. Alice Fernez, who was the daughter of the inventor, until 1997.
 In 1997 it became part of the Bacou group, which was taken over by Sperian Protection.
 Since 15 September 2010, Sperian Protection is part of Honeywell.